 Escaping the isolation of Pennsylvania’s farmlands, Clay attended the Rochester Institute of Technology in Rochester, New York where he obtained a Bachelor of Fine Arts in Industrial Design.
-In 1999 he followed a girl-of-his-fancy to New York City where he worked as an inventor by day and designed tattoos in the evenings for extra money.
+In 1999 he moved to New York City where he worked as an inventor by day and designed tattoos in the evenings for extra money.

 In 2001, Clay moved with his fiancé to what he would soon consider to be his true home—Los Angeles.
 Fascinated by the people and culture, he began writing about his acquaintances and first explored paper-cutting as a medium for expression.
 These essays and artwork culminated into Clay’s first book, Gendergarten (2014), which inwardly focused on Clay’s experiences while living and raising kids within a predominantly gay neighborhood.